shivam13juna/Name_Gender_Prediction_LSTM/README.md

 # This program is meant to classify gender given name.
+Also, this program is in PyTorch,TensorFlow and Keras.
+So kinda like tutorial to these frameworks. :)

 Program has been trained with Indian names, around 14k with almost equal gender diversity.
 The reason why indian names were chosen because not only they capture the latent structure differentiating a man's or a woman's name but also that they can be quite long.